herkles/Brytenwalda/Patch_notes.md

 Feel free to use my work in your mods - all I ask is that I am credited and (if possible) to give me a heads up.

-## Latest Version: 3.0.0 "Iron Century" (Released 08/08/2024)
+## Latest Version: 3.1.0 "Heresy" (Released 09/09/2024)

-The update brings the 10th century bookmark from CK2, the Iron Century to the mod.
-With the rise of Otto the Great, Kyivian Rus, the Capetians, England and more.
+ A smaller update that adds some flavor for Christianity.
+Pregnant characters can make a vow to the Virgin Mary, as well as laying in and churching after the baby is born.
+Confirmation and other various flavor events have been added.

-With the expansion east ward to the edge of Europe, the cultures of the Slavs have been redrawn based on the various tribal polities that existed in this era.
-The various pagan faiths of various uralic and baltic peoples have been added.
-The caucauses also had their cultures expanded.
+ It also adds stuff for several christian heresies to make them more dynamic and historical.
+Catholicism's holy sites have been updated to switch out cologne for milan and canterbury for Chatres; though it is possible to get Canterbury as a holy site.

 ### Change Log
 - New Christian Heresies and heretical events